 Aluminium silicate glass, (trade name e.g. Gorilla glass) is a thin glass; usual thicknesses are between 0.4 and 2.3 mm.
 It is more scratch-resistant than float glass and offers excellent optical properties, which is why it is often used for displays of smartphones and tablet computers.

 Unlike float glass, aluminium silicate glass can only be chemically toughened (by ion exchange).
 The thermal transformation to tempered safety glass is not possible.

 We have 23 thicknesses from 0.7 to 25.4 mm in stock

 Borosilicate glass (trade names such as Duran or Jenaer) is practically inert and does not react with chemicals, pharmaceutical products and water.
 Its low coefficient of thermal expansion also makes it less sensitive to temperature fluctuations.
 You may know the material from glass casserole dishes in the kitchen.
 From a technical aspect, it is used for laboratory equipment, in medical and process engineering, as well as sight glass in the process industry or generally for applications that are exposed to great stress.

 We have three thicknesses from 3 to 5 mm in stock

-Glass ceramics (e.g. Ceran, Robax or Nextrema) are produced from glass melts by controlled crystallization.
-These composite materials of glass and crystals have a high mechanical strength and can withstand temperatures of up to 950° C. Their coefficient of thermal expansion is close to 0, so that even extreme temperature changes of up to 800° C cannot harm them.
-Glass ceramics are therefore ideally suited as fire viewing panels or fire protection panels in fireplaces and furnaces, as well as for lining combustion chambers, but also as parts in laser gyroscopes or as surfaces for heating in laboratories.
+Glass ceramics (e.g. Ceran, Robax or Nextrema) are produced from glass melts by controlled crystallisation.
+These composite materials of glass and crystals have a high mechanical strength and can withstand temperatures of up to 950 °C. Their coefficient of thermal expansion is close to 0, so that even extreme temperature changes of up to 800 °C cannot harm them.
+Glass ceramics are therefore ideally suited as fire viewing or fire protection panels in fireplaces and furnaces, even for lining fire boxes, but also as parts in laser gyroscopes or as underlays in laboratories.